 Women born in the 1950s have had a raw deal on their pensions under the Tory and Coalition Governments.

-The Tory/Lib Dem Coalition accelerated the rise in the state pension age for women, meaning that tens of thousands of women are not receiving the pension they expected and were promised.
+The Tories have accelerated the rise in the state pension age for women, meaning that tens of thousands of women are not receiving the pension they expected and were promised.

 Women born in the 1950s expected for decades to receive their state pensions at the age of 60, only to be told that they would have to wait much longer, their leaving retirement plans shattered.